-Tell me is this sounds familiar.
+Tell me if this sounds familiar.

 You are working on answering WHO questions.
 You tell your student that WHO means a person and begin to help them make connections between jobs and the people who perform them.
 A pilot flies a plane.
 Who flies a plane?
 A pilot!
 A dentist fixes your teeth.
 Who fixes your teeth? etc All is going well.
 They are starting to nail them, one after another.
 Then you read them a short paragraph story about Bob at the circus.
 It even has a nicely illustrated picture to go with it.
-After you the read the story, you ask the student, ” Who went to the circus?”.
+After you read the story, you ask the student, ” Who went to the circus?”.
 They either A) stare at you blankly or B) give you every other answer than Bob.
 This is when we hit the wall.
 What went wrong?!
 They were doing so great!
 How in the world did they not get ‘Bob’?!

 If that sounded familiar you are not alone, not at all.
-We had been taught in the past to simply help the understand that a certain question needed a certain answer, but the pitfall was we ended up focusing so much on the answer!
+We had been taught in the past to simply help them understand that a certain question needed a certain answer, but the pitfall was we ended up focusing so much on the answer!
 We were never taught that the student needed to understand the question first.
 I mean really understand it.
 Sure, we would briefly introduce that WHO questions needed people as answers, but that was about it as far as things went.
-Our first mistake ( if continue to use WHO questions as our example here ) is assuming that our students understood the difference between person and ‘not a person’.
+Our first mistake ( if continue to use WHO questions as our example here ) is assuming that our students understood the difference between the person and ‘not a person.
 It may seem silly, I know, but you might be surprised how many students have trouble with this.

 Go back to basics.
 We tend to assume a lot when we start working with students, but really, if our students had the background knowledge of the language concepts we were focusing on, they probably wouldn’t need us.

 We need to focus on the question first before we get to the answer.
 You have to crawl before you can walk after all.
 Dedicate a good chunk of time to teaching what these question words really mean.
 What information are these words attached to?
 Do they understand the difference between A Person and Not a Person?
 Can they separate An Object from An Action when talking about WHAT questions?
-Yes, I really mean’t basic when I said it.
+Yes, I really meant basic when I said it.

 Once they can identify their question meanings when given visual options, it’s to take another step up the challenge ladder.
 Toss in some more text with those visuals.
-Start with an adapted book or a two to three sentence story with visual answers.
+Start with an adapted book or a two-to-three sentence story with visual answers.
 Students may have or have had some difficulty decoding text or recalling information from text.
-This can make them a bit skittish right off the bat when text gets brought in.
+This can make them a bit skittish right off the bat when the text gets brought in.
 It is important to always review the question meanings and reinforce how well they did with the previous activities.
 Building confidence can help build language.

 After they have nailed the short story with visuals, start to fade those out and use a word bank instead ( if your students are readers ).
 Again, always reiterate the question meaning and even keep some reference visuals around for them to access.
 Once they have done a great job with using a word bank, start integrating books.
-Leave Harry Potter on the shelf for a bit here and reach for something a little less intimidating that Voldemort.
+Leave Harry Potter on the shelf for a bit here and reach for something a little less intimidating than Voldemort.
 Picture books are fabulous for this shift in focus.
 No text and lovely illustrations, a perfect bridge to use into the crossover from super structured therapy to more of an academic approach.
 Then gradually increase from there.

 GIVE IT TIME

 Make sure you are giving each phase adequate time.
-It can be tempting to want to move forward after two sessions because we know are students has lots of other things to work on and no one is adding more hours to your day, but fight the urge!
+It can be tempting to want to move forward after two sessions because we know our students have lots of other things to work on and no one is adding more hours to your day, but fight the urge!
 Giving adequate time to address these goals is key to their success.
 Make sure they have successfully met each criteria for your phases/levels before moving forward.
 I talk about this in the WH-Manuals of my WH-Curriculums, so if this is a sticky area for you, check them out.
 Also, if you see they are struggling a bit too much with your next step, don’t be afraid to go back to the previous one for a refresher and try again.